-Shooting in low lighting is something photographers, and videographers can avoid, as they prefer to shoot with high key lighting.
+Shooting in low key is something photographers, and videographers can avoid, as they prefer to shoot with high key lighting.
 However, there are some incredibly cool shots and scenes you can film in low key lighting, and it’s something you must consider in your next film project.

 Shooting in this style of lighting can immediately add a dramatic tone to your scene; the use of low key lighting can add a cinematic edge in minutes.